nuuuwan/news_lk3_data/README.md

 India-funded projects in the neighbourhood received the bulk of the allocation for the Ministry of External Affairs (MEA) under the Union Budget presented by Indian Finance Minister Nirmala Sitharaman on Tuesday.

 Sri Lanka, which has a number of India-funded projects, has received 2450 million Indian rupees (INR), an improvement of INR 950 million over last year’s funding of INR 1500 million, according to The Hindu.

+India had bailed out Sri Lanka when its economy crashed and has provided grants and a line of credit worth $4 billion.

 Nepal secured an allocation of INR 7000 million, which is a jump of INR 1500 million from previous year’s allocation of INR 5500 million.